 Sun: 12.30pm – 2.30pm

 Dean Garnier Garden

-When you buy an entry ticket, you’re eligible for a free guided tour of the Cathedral, Treasury and crypt.
+Like many other cathedrals, we charge visitors an admission fee for entry, which helps to defray our maintenance and running costs.
+When you buy an entry ticket, you’re eligible to visit as often as you like for 12 months.
 Your visit also helps to support the work of the Dean and Chapter.
 The Cathedral receives no funding from State or Church so we are reliant on the contribution made by our congregation, community and visitors.

 Pay today and visit as often as you like for 12 months.

 Tower tour – Book from 19 May 2021